PaloAltoNetworks/sdwan/step2_add_site_template_stack_dg/README.md

 Step 2 'Add a New Site' template configuration

 * predefined zones for SD-WAN: zone-to-branch, zone-to-hub, zone-internal
-* zones to be used for physical interface associations: wan, lan
+* zones to be used for security policy
 * interface profiles for Ethernet, ADSL, and LTE

 ## Workflow Complete Summary Output